carpentries-incubator/python-packaging-publishing/README.md

-We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed Carpentreis guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.
+We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed Carpentries guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.

 ## Maintainer(s)